nataligracia/sqlanalyticsengineering_employees/README.md

 Then the created schema is exported into VSCode and imported to tables into pdAdmin.

-Once the Pewlett Hackard Employee Database is created, sql postgres is used to query the tables to find the following information:
+Once the Pewlett Hackard Employee Database is created, sql postgres is used to query the tables to find the following information, which were saved to CSVs:

 1. Gather Employee Information ordered by Employee Number
 2. Find Employees hired in 1986